kaievns/the-log/posts/lead/brief-history-of-management.md

 ---
 title: A brief history of management
+date: 03 April 2023
 description: I have cobbled together some stories about the history of the software engineering management and how we got where we are at the moment.
 thumbnail: ./images/management-history.png
 tags:
   - management